btbcy/color_hvc/README.md

 python color_hvc.py -s 3 4 -ip src_image -if Lena.png Baboon.png Barbara.bmp House.bmp -m peppers.png -op output_image -r 128 128
 ```

+This command encrypts the message image `peppers.png` using the specified input images without performing decryption.

 ### Example for decryption only

 ```
 python color_hvc.py -d -ip src_image -if shares_1.png shares_2.png shares_3.png -op output_image -odf recover.png
 ```

+This command decrypts the shares `shares_1.png`, `shares_2.png`, and `shares_3.png` from the `src_image` directory to produce the recovered message in `output_image`.

 ## References

 Kang, I., et al. (2010).
 "Color extended visual cryptography using error diffusion."
 IEEE transactions on image processing 20(1): 132-145.

+## Acknowledgements

+This project is based on the paper by Kang, I., et al. (2010) with modifications.
+Most concepts and methodologies implemented in this project are derived from their research.
+This is an unofficial implementation intended for educational and research purposes.